stevejay/middleengine-website/src/posts/2020-04-21-practical-advice-for-code-reviews.md

 - Is performed by one developer working for a maximum of one hour on the task.
 - Consists of feedback that is constructive and considerate.

 This advice is driven by how code reviews were organized in a recent role I worked.
-I found this approach sensible and highly effective.
+I found this approach sensible and effective.
 The remainder of this post expands on each of the above points.

 ## Submitter assistance